ansible/ansible-documentation/docs/docsite/rst/reference_appendices/YAMLSyntax.rst

 Use lowercase 'true' or 'false' to be compatible with default yamllint options.

-Values can be written as multiple lines using "Block Scalars".
+Values can be written as multiple string values using "Block Scalars".

 "Folded Block Scalar" ``>`` will replace carriage returns at the end of each line with spaces.
 Carriage returns can be added by leaving an empty line.
 For example the following: